 The primary function of PTHERM is to make sure the GPU does not exceed its temperature budget.
-PTHERM can react to some thermal events by automatically set the fan speed to 100%, by lowering some frequencies of the GPU, or by shutting down the power to the card.
+PTHERM can react to some thermal events by automatically setting the fan speed to 100%, lowering some frequencies of the GPU, or shutting down the power to the card.

-Reading the temperature from the internal sensor can be done simply by reading a register which stores the temperature in degrees Celsius.
-The sensor's calibration was performed in factory and is stored in fuses which allows the GPU to monitor its temperature at boot time.
+Reading the temperature from the internal sensor can be done simply by reading a register which exposes the temperature in degrees Celsius.
+The sensor's calibration was performed in factory and stored in the card's fuses.
+This allows the GPU to monitor its temperature even at boot time and without the need of an external driver.

 PTHERM generates thermal events on reaching several temperature thresholds.
-Whenever the temperature reaches a threshold, an interruption request (IRQ) can be sent to the host for it to take actions to lower the temperature.
+Whenever the temperature reaches a threshold, an interrupt request (IRQ) can be sent to the host for it to take actions to lower the temperature.
 The IRQ can be sent conditionally, depending on the direction of the temperature (rising, falling or both).
 The hardware can also take actions to lower the temperature by forcing the fan to 100% or by automatically lowering the clock frequency.
 The latter feature will be explained in the following subsections.
 However, only 3 thresholds can generate automatic hardware response.
 The others are meant to be used by the driver.

 In the case where the GPU is using an external temperature sensor, hardware events are gathered through the chip's GPIO pins which are connected to the external sensor.
-The external chip is then responsible for monitoring the temperature and compare it to certain thresholds.
-These threshold are programmable via I^2C and are set at boot time during the POST procedure and again when the driver is loaded by the host computer.
+The external chip is then responsible for monitoring the temperature and comparing it to certain thresholds.
+These thresholds are programmable via $I^2C$ and are set at boot time during the POST procedure and again when the driver is loaded by the host computer.